 Interestingly enough, it was not globalization that gave rise to the most significant instance of global protest, but the policies of an American president.
-On February 15, 2003 across North America, Europe, the Middle East, Asia and Australia as many as 30 million people took to city streets to express opposition to the planned invasion of Iraq.4 It seemed an extraordinary moment for global civil society, perhaps for the first time living up to its name.
+On February 15, 2003 across North America, Europe, the Middle East, Asia and Australia as many as 30 million people took to city streets to express opposition to the planned invasion of Iraq.5) It seemed an extraordinary moment for global civil society, perhaps for the first time living up to its name.
 The anti-war movement appeared to accomplish in a day what four years of transnational activism against neo-liberal globalization could not.
-It brought together constituencies from East and West, North and South into a broad-based movement with a common clear objective: stop the US-led drive for war.
-The next weeks saw what was in effect a Pyrrhic victory for global civil society.
+It brought together constituencies from East and West, North and South into a broad-based movement with a common clear objective: stop the U.S.-led drive for war.
+The next weeks saw what was, in effect, a Pyrrhic victory for global civil society.
 The protests no doubt contributed to the Bush Administration's defeat in the United Nations Security Council.
-But in the end they also contributed to the heightened sense that the UN and global civil society were impotent next to the hegemonic power of the United States.
-President Bush made clear the US would follow its own course regardless of global public opinion.
+But in the end they also contributed to the heightened sense that the U.N. and global civil society were impotent next to the hegemonic power of the United States.
+President Bush made clear that the U.S. would follow its own course regardless of global public opinion.
+Global civil society seemed to constitute itself and reveal its limits at the same time.